 Directions and Parking

-Enter and park at the Irish Palatine Heritage Centre and Museum, which may be accessed from the R518 roundabout south of N21.
+Enter and park at the former railway building, which may be accessed from the R518 roundabout south of N21.

 As you come off the N21 and head towards the R518 roundabout, you will see the magnificent tall spire of St. Mary’s Church.
 Take the roundabout exit towards the Palatine Museum.